 With virtually no local manufacturing, Hong Kong’s beauty product needs are overwhelmingly met by imports.
-The city’s discerning consumers are becoming more aware of the impact of chemical ingredients and there is demand for natural, organic and safe-to-use skin care products among local customers and overseas visitors.
+The regions discerning consumers are becoming more aware of the impact of chemical ingredients and there is demand for natural, organic and safe-to-use skin care products amongst local customers and overseas visitors.

 While Australian skincare products are perceived as premium quality, the market is extremely competitive.
 In comparison to similar products or major brand names from other countries, pricing and packaging of Australian brands are often considered weak points.

 The beauty market in Hong Kong is very strong.
-There is untapped demand in the natural and organic products segment and great potential in the following segments:
+There is untapped demand in the natural and organic products segment and great potential in the following areas: